archesproject/arches/docker/Readme.md

 The following settings are used in the example settings_local.py:

+	- FORCE_DB_INIT=<Optional: force the initialization of Postgresql and Elasticsearch on startup>
 	- PGPASSWORD=<Postgresql database password>
 	- PGDBNAME=<Postgresql database name>
 	- PGHOST=<Postgresql database host address>